IFC Standard Operating Procedures (SOP)

 The Outstanding IFC Award recognizes Interfraternity Councils (IFCs) that excel in operations and positively impact their member chapters, their fraternity/sorority communities and host institutions.

-Kansas State University
+Iowa State University

 Virginia Tech

-Outstanding Community Service
+Outstanding Community Impact

 Outstanding Peer Governance